kubauth/kubauth-doc/docs/user-guide/120-tokens-and-claims.md

 kc token --issuerURL https://kubauth.ingress.kubo6.mbp --clientId public
 ```

+!!! notes

+    If you got an error like `tls: failed to verify certificate: x509:...`, this means the CA associated to the ClusterIssuer is not reckonized on your local work station.

+    - Add the `--insecureSkipVerify` open on the `kc token` command.
+You will also have to force your browser to accept such situation.
+    - Add the CA as a trusted one on your local workstation.
+You can extract it with a command like:
+      ``` { .bash .copy }
+      kubectl -n cert-manager get secret cluster-odp-ca \
+        -o jsonpath='{.data.ca\.crt}' | base64 -d >./ca.crt
+      ```

 Your browser should open on the kubauth login page:

 ![login](../assets/kubauth-login.png){ .center width="50%" }